-Cenarath village lies on both sides of the Teifi River, the county boundary between Ceredigion and Carmarathenshire.
-Cenarth Falls lie upstream from the river bridge, which has circular holes built into it to enable water to flow through it.
+Cenarth village lies on both sides of the Teifi River, the county boundary of Ceredigion and Carmarthenshire.

-Below the bridge you can see fishermen, sometimes in coracles, pitching their skills against salmon and sewin.
-The National Coracle Centre with examples from around the world including Tibet and Iraq.
+Below Cenarth bridge there are broad pools where you can see fishermen, sometimes in coracles, pitching their skills against salmon and sewin.

 The coracle (curragh in Ireland) is a small boat traditionally constructed on wood frame (usually willow or ash ‘lathes’ ) and animal hide or calico cloth made waterproof with tar.
 Coracles are lightweight and easy to carry.
 The design varies from area to area, but all are flat bottomed, without a keel, which enables them to float even in only a few inches of water, yet are surprisingly stable, and ideal for fishing with nets.

 Coracles have been used since the Bronze Age in most parts of Britain and Ireland but today they are to be seen only in a few locations, including the river Teifi and the Tywi in Carmarthenshire.

 Until the 1960s sheep were taken to the river to be washed, and coracles were used to herd the animals safely through the water.

 In 1974, Bernard Thomas, a coracle maker from Llechryd, steered his Teifi coracle across the English Channel to France.
 It took him just over 13 hours.

 Today, coracle fishing is restricted to a limited number of licence holders only.
 The Coracle Museum at Cenarth has a display showing how coracles are made and used with examples of coracles from around the world, including Tibet and Iraq and boats from Vietnam used by the refugee ‘Boat People’ to escape from the Vietnam War.

 There are also coracles races held on the river in summer.